 Different states and cities promote different ratings and certifications, so take this into account.
 At the very least, consider opting for ENERGY STAR and LEED, even though they aren’t normally mandatory.

-The outcome will likely be a more comfortable, cost-effective house that performs better and increases in resale value.
+The outcome will likely be a more comfortable, cost-effective house that performs better and increases resale value.
 What more could you want?